Advisory booklet - The People Factor - engage your employees for business success

 - giving employees a voice to express their views and concerns

 - line managers who empower rather than control their staff

 - behaviour which is consistent with stated values leading to trust andintegrity.

-This booklet is illustrated throughout with real cases studies of companies who have managed to improve their performance by effective leadership and active employee involvement.
+The Advisory booklet - The People Factor [937kb] is illustrated throughout with real cases studies of companies who have managed to improve their performance by effective leadership and active employee involvement.

 The booklet also shows you how you can get the most out of your staff even in difficult economic times.